top of page

 About Me

 I'm a PhD candidate in philosophy at the CUNY Graduate Center.
-I'm a White guy from Oregon and an enrolled member of the Choctaw Nation of Oklahoma and my dissertation was born when I discovered there were no ready explanations in philosophy for an identity like that.
-I set out to find one, and in my work, I aim to bridge some of the gaps between Native American philosophy, critical race philosophy, and social ontology.
+I'm a White guy from Oregon and an enrolled member of the Choctaw Nation of Oklahoma.
+My dissertation was born when I discovered there were no ready explanations in philosophy for an identity like that.
+I set out to find one, which has turned into a research project years in the making.
+In my work, I aim to bridge some of the gaps between Native American philosophy, critical race philosophy, and social ontology, and examine a variety of philosophical issues from an Indigenous-centered perspective

 I was a teacher long before I was a philosopher and I still love the classroom (even the virtual one).
 I have taught at Baruch College, CUNY since 2017.
 The greatest joy in teaching is when students discover the aspect of philosophy that is for them, that they will take into their lives and professions, whatever those may be.